 We can’t change the world alone

 We are working with our strategic partners in the coffee origins for the bright future of coffee.
-Our focus countries focus countries for our climate projects are Brazil, Colombia, and Nicaragua.
+Our first focus countries for our climate projects are Brazil and Colombia.
 Our aim is to run following projects:

 - Cover crops project and Agronomy Toolbox and nutriment management projects in Brazil